devops329/devops/instruction/syntheticTesting/syntheticTesting.md

    1. Provide `jwt-pizza` as the **Job name**.
    1. Provide the URL of your JWT Pizza application as the **Request target**.

-      ⚠️ **Note**: This will require that your application is currently running.If it is not, then go and deploy it now.
+      ⚠️ **Note**: This will require that your application is currently running.
+If it is not, then go and deploy it now.

    1. Check `Enabled` so that metrics for the tests will be stored in you Grafana data source (i.e. `grafanacloud-*-prom`) under metrics that begin with `probe_`.
 This is useful if you want to create your own visualizations.